 Very strict early Christian divorce prohibitions may seem oppressive today, but were actually very attractive to Roman women and partly responsible for the rapid spread of the new religion.
 Under Roman law, it was extremely easy for a husband to divorce his wife or to take a concubine on whim, but extremely difficult for a woman to obtain a divorce even in cases of severe spousal neglect or abuse.
 The Christian conception of marriage as unbreakable but binding for both spouses seemed much more egalitarian.

 The Bible is also exceptionally progressive in the area of race and social status.
 Rahab the prostitute is given a place in the lineage of Christ.
-Specific OT laws are put in place to protect foreigners passing through Jewish settlements.
+Specific OT laws are put in place (an repeated multiple times) to protect foreigners passing through Jewish settlements (reminding how the Jews were treated in Egypt as a warning to do better or else).
 Ruth, who was not a Jew, is given her own book.
 The New Testament is just as radical: Jesus talks to a Samaritan woman at the well, and later tells the parable of the Good Samaritan, where the Samaritan acts more justly than several members of the Jewish elite.
 Paul stresses the importance that in Christ there is neither "Jew nor Greek, male nor female," and just about every NT author emphasizes the need to share the Gospel with every tribe, tongue and nation.
 The most radical idea, however, is the concept that all men are equally evil as the next.
 That is a direct slap in the face to any kind of racial supremacy.

 Isaac Asimov wrote an essay called "Lost in Non-Translation" in which he claims that we're too far removed in time and space from Jewish culture to understand the words "Moabite" or "Samaritan" the way the original audience would have, and suggests reading the books while mentally replacing those words with the name of some ethnic or cultural group that's despised now to understand the impact they were intended to have.